Baseball League Constitution. 1

 The major league roster consists of 23 players: 2 catchers, 1 first baseman, 1 second baseman, 1 shortstop, 1 third baseman, 5 outfielders, 1 middle infielder, 1 corner infielder, 1 other player from any position, and 9 pitchers.

-Only 38 players may be on your roster at any time, extra players who cause the roster to exceed 38 players must replace a player who is released.
-If no player is specified by the beginning of the next stat period, the last minor league draft pick will be automatically released.
+Only 33 players may be on your roster at any time, extra players who cause the roster to exceed 33 players must replace a player who is released.
+If no player is specified by the beginning of the next stat period, the last player occupying the last minor league slot will be automatically released.

 Players may move between rosters at the decision of the owner.
-Moves are announced at the end of each two week stat period, which falls on Sunday, if the moves are due to player performance.
-Moves made due to player injury may be made up through the first Wednesday of each stat period.
+Moves are announced at the end of each stat period, which falls on Sunday.

-Major league players demoted to the minors have their salaries set to $10 or their current salary, whichever is greater.
-Players in the minor leagues promoted to the major leagues have their salary automatically increased to $10.
+Major league players demoted to the minors have their salaries set to the greater of $10 or their current salary.
+Players in the minor leagues promoted to the major leagues have their salary set to the greater of $10 or their current salary.

 Protecting Players

 At the beginning of a season, each owner may choose to exercise his contract option on up to 8 major league players.
-Any such protected players are retained at their salary from the previous season.
+Any such protected players are retained at their salary from the end of the previous season.

 At the beginning of a season, each owner may choose to protect up to 5 minor league players, divided into 2 categories: